-A further concern with teacher-pupil relations was the perceived inequality within 289 these relations.
-PE teachers' use of banter involved certain young people within the class and 290 291 not others.
+A further concern with teacher-pupil relations was the perceived inequality within these relations.
+PE teachers' use of banter involved certain young people within the class and not others.
 Some young males bemoaned teacher-pupil bonding, which they perceived as teacher favouritism (Atkinson & Kehler, 2012).
-These young males recounted how their male 292 PE teachers bonded with their perceived sporty peers through what they perceived as over-293 praising and regularly joking with them, whilst 'non-sporty' males received negative 294 feedback and were mocked or neglected by male PE teachers (Atkinson & Kehler, 2012).
-295 This level of favouritism was cited by some young males as a contributory factor for why 296 297 they or their peers failed to intervene and/or report instances of bullying as victims or bystanders (Atkinson & Kehler, 2012).
-298
+These young males recounted how their male PE teachers bonded with their perceived sporty peers through what they perceived as overpraising and regularly joking with them, whilst 'non-sporty' males received negative feedback and were mocked or neglected by male PE teachers (Atkinson & Kehler, 2012).
+This level of favouritism was cited by some young males as a contributory factor for why they or their peers failed to intervene and/or report instances of bullying as victims or bystanders (Atkinson & Kehler, 2012).

-The findings presented here illustrate a generational divide between teachers and 299 young people's interpretation of socially acceptable and inappropriate behaviours.
-PE 300 teachers have a significant power advantage in the PE figuration due to their status as adults 301 302 and professional teachers.
-Therefore, as described here, they play a significant role in the normalization and everyday perceptions of bullying and banter in PE.
-Power-relations in PE 303 are not fixed or static, but should be considered as a series of shifting tension-balances.
-For 304 305 instance, the influence of PE over young people may differ depending on their level of experience, teaching approach or the age of pupils in the PE class.
-Equally, whilst historically 306 307 PE teachers appeared to benefit from greater power chances through authoritarian teaching pedagogies that created a clear power hierarchy between them and young people, accounts of 308 young people bullying teachers suggests that power-relations between the two can or are 309 310 shifting to a more negotiated position (Espinoza, 2015).
-This apparent shift in teacher-pupil relations can be explained through broader shifts in power-relations between adults-children 311 that have taken place as consequences of long-term civilizing processes, a process that Elias 312 (1978) referred to as functional democratization.
-313

-As co-constructers of PE, young people and their relations need to be considered in 314 their own right.
-The literature on bullying in PE suggests that bullying almost always takes 315 place within a peer-group setting and is more likely to be verbal than physical.
-One example 316 of this is Symons et al. (2014) study of 536 young people, including 399 self-identified same-317 sex attracted and gender diverse youth, who found that 20% of young people encountered 318 physical abuse in PE (shoved, pushed, etc.) compared to 32.3% who indicated that they were 319 verbally abused (name calling, threats, etc.) at least semi-regularly (sometimes, often or 320 frequently).
-Comparatively, Hurley and Mandigo (2010) found that 11.6% of young people 321 reported being physically bullied, whilst 13.6% experienced verbal bullying.
-The difference 322 323 in variance between these studies may be linked to differences in sample characteristics and mixed-sex and single-sex class dynamic.
-Verbal and social bullying (exclusion and 324 gossiping) amongst young people was centred on perceived differences, primarily in 325 appearance and physical competency (Hurley & Mandigo, 2010).
-Specifically, young people 326 327 cited appearance-based differences as including body-size, personal attire, personal characteristics (such as hairstyle) and perceived lack of attractiveness (Hurley & Mandigo, 328 2010).
-It was often young people lacking in physical competency, based on sporting skill and 329 330 athletic ability, that were bullied, but there were some instances reported whereby those highly skilled were bullied (Hurley & Mandigo, 2010).
-331
+281 The findings presented here illustrate a generational divide between teachers and young people's interpretation of socially acceptable and inappropriate behaviours.
+PE 282 283 teachers have a significant power advantage in the PE figuration due to their status as adults and professional teachers.
+Therefore, as described here, they play a significant role in the 284 normalization and everyday perceptions of bullying and banter in PE.
+Power-relations in PE 285 are not fixed or static, but should be considered as a series of shifting tension-balances.
+For 286 instance, the influence of PE over young people may differ depending on their level of 287 experience, teaching approach or the age of pupils in the PE class.
+Equally, whilst historically 288 PE teachers appeared to benefit from greater power chances through authoritarian teaching 289 pedagogies that created a clear power hierarchy between them and young people, accounts of 290 young people bullying teachers suggests that power-relations between the two can or are 291 shifting to a more negotiated position (Espinoza, 2015).
+This apparent shift in teacher-pupil 292 relations can be explained through broader shifts in power-relations between adults-children 293 294 that have taken place as consequences of long-term civilizing processes, a process that Elias (1978) referred to as functional democratization.
+295 sex attracted and gender diverse youth, who found that 20% of young people encountered 300 physical abuse in PE (shoved, pushed, etc.) compared to 32.3% who indicated that they were 301 verbally abused (name calling, threats, etc.) at least semi-regularly (sometimes, often or 302 frequently).
+Comparatively, Hurley and Mandigo (2010) found that 11.6% of young people 303 reported being physically bullied, whilst 13.6% experienced verbal bullying.
+The difference 304 305 in variance between these studies may be linked to differences in sample characteristics and 306 mixed-sex and single-sex class dynamic.
+Verbal and social bullying (exclusion and gossiping) amongst young people was centred on perceived differences, primarily in 307 308 appearance and physical competency (Hurley & Mandigo, 2010).
+Specifically, young people cited appearance-based differences as including body-size, personal attire, personal 309 characteristics (such as hairstyle) and perceived lack of attractiveness (Hurley & Mandigo, 310 2010).
+It was often young people lacking in physical competency, based on sporting skill and 311 athletic ability, that were bullied, but there were some instances reported whereby those 312 313 highly skilled were bullied (Hurley & Mandigo, 2010).